JetBrains/kotlin-mobile-docs/topics/use-ktor-for-networking.md

 </tab>
 </tabs>

 Then connect the platform engines by adding the dependencies on them.
-For the Android, add the `ktor-client-android` dependency to the corresponding source set:
+For Android, add the `ktor-client-android` dependency to the corresponding source set:

 <tabs>
 <tab title="Groovy">